secoats/oats_notes/ssh.md

 #### FoxyProxy and SOCKS

+The **FoxyProxy** browser plugin allows you to use your SOCKS forward with your browser.

-After setting up a SOCKS proxy you can use **FoxyProxy** in your browser to create a SOCKS5 profile pointing to your SOCKS proxy at `localhost:1337`.
+In the FoxyProxy settings create a SOCKS5 profile pointing to your SOCKS proxy at `localhost:1337`.

 Make sure to set the Proxy Type to "SOCKS" and not the default "HTTP".